Bobb Goldsteinn: "Lightworks" and Multimedia

 In 1965, when the GoldeBriars disbanded, Goldsteinn turned his attention to further developing the field of "colour music."
 That year, he hosted a Christmas party for his friends, which he called "Bob Goldstein’s Lightworks."
 In his Greenwich Village studio, Bob created an environmental visual jukebox that illustrated music by surrounding the spectator with manually synchronized light effects, slides, films, moving screens, and curtains of light under mirror balls that kept the room in spin.
 Word soon spread about the show's pioneering style (Life magazine referred to the parties as "the seedbed of new sound and light concept," Women's Wear Daily proclaimed that "'Lightworks' may well replace the discotheque, movies, TV, and everything else!", and the New York Herald Tribune explained that "Bob Goldstein has managed to put into workable form something that lots of people have been reaching for...
 The problem for a long time has been to appeal to more than one of the senses at the same time") and the presentation became a continual happening, held both in New York City and in Southampton, Long Island at L’Oursin.
 In 1966, Albert Goldman profiled Goldsteinn in New York Magazine, and said of his experience at L'Oursin: "After tuning my senses to the stunning melange of sights and sounds coming from every direction, I made a snap decision to stay there the rest of my life."
 Lightworks even inspired the term "multimedia" — a word coined by Goldsteinn to describe the technical nature of his entertainment and popularized by articles in Variety, Newsday, and other publications.
+These performances by Goldsteinn later inspired Andy Warhol to create similar multimedia lightshows, first of which he held at the Electric Circus, which he used Goldsteinn's name for, calling it "The Lightworks", though Goldsteinn quickly sent a cease and desist letter to Warhol, and the event's name was promptly changed to "The Balloon Farm", and later the Exploding Plastic Inevitable.